Introduction and Context

 Multiverse welcomes and actively encourages guest speakers and external agencies as a powerful mechanism to enrich the learning and wider learning experience.
 However, Multiverse will refuse entry to those speakers whose values are contrary to their own and who may be wishing to engage with them as a mechanism to promote extremist views.

-Guest speakers are, in the main, booked and authorised by the Head of Community & Education, however, if staff are unsure about the validity of speakers or organisations wishing to host events at Multiverse, advice should be sought from the Head of Community & Education or the DSL.
+Guest speakers are, in the main, booked and authorised by the Community Events team, however, if staff are unsure about the validity of speakers or organisations wishing to host events at Multiverse, advice should be sought from the Director of Communications and/or Designated Safeguarding Lead.

 External agencies wishing to hold an event at Multiverse should provide at least a month’s notice and be willing to share an outline of the event and presentational content prior to the event.

-Multiverse employs web filtering intended to stop students accessing inappropriate material whilst on their premises.
-This is encapsulated in the Multiverse IT Acceptable Use policy and breaches of the policy will be dealt with in accordance with the staff and apprentice disciplinary procedures.
+Multiverse employs web filtering intended to stop apprentices accessing inappropriate material whilst on the premises.
+This is encapsulated in the Multiverse IT Acceptable Use Policy and breaches of the policy will be dealt with in accordance with the staff and apprentice disciplinary procedures.
 Multiverse continues to promote online safety and educate apprentices about safe and responsible internet use.

 Multiverse proactively monitors attempts to access sites that are deemed unsuitable and extremist.
 The action is taken where this raises concerns about a student.